StartupBellevue/docs/jwplayer/realtime_analitycs_using_google_analitycs.md

 	  })();

 	</script>

 Using the JW API and pushing to GA
 ----------------------------------

 This is our code, where we set an interval of 60 seconds for a loop hat checks if JW Player is in "PLAYING" state.
-If so, a event and a pageview are pushed to GA (you can customize this in any way you like
+If so, a event and a pageview are pushed to GA (you can customize this in any way you like).

 	<script type="text/javascript">
 		setInterval(